CutterKnife/CutterKnife/README.md

 ## ( &nbsp;'-' ) Poppo!

 - I'm an art university student in Japan 📚
-- I enjoy designing (logos, icons, etc.) as a hobby 🎨
+- I enjoy designing as a hobby, like logos, icons, etc. 🎨
 - I contribute a little to projects I like, such as Floorp and TUIC 🪼
 - I use a translator (such as DeepL) for non-Japanese text 🫠